 to read more in our late-enrollment premium penalty section of Frequently Asked Questions.
 Late-enrollment penalties are permanent and can change (increase) year-to-year.
 You will pay 1% of the national base Medicare Part D premium

-(about $33) for every month that you were without some creditable prescription drug coverage before you enrolled in a Medicare Part D plan.
-So if you were eligible for Medicare when you were 65 and now you are 70, you would pay 60 months worth of penalty (5 years * 12) or about 60% of the annual base premium (so around $33 * .6 = $20 per month in addition to your monthly Part D plan premium).
+$33.37 in 2022) for every month that you were without some creditable prescription drug coverage before you enrolled in a Medicare Part D plan.
+So if you were eligible for Medicare when you were 65 and now you are 70, you would pay a penalty based on 60 months without coverage (5 years * 12) or about 60% of the annual base premium (so around $33.37 * .6 = $20 per month in addition to your monthly Part D plan premium).

-Your Medicare Part D plan coverage is divided into four parts or phases.
+Your Medicare Part D plan is divided into four (4) parts or phases of coverage.

 (1) The Initial Deductible

-phase is where you pay 100% of your retail drug costs until you reach your deductible amount (for instance, the 2020 standard initial deductible
+is when you pay 100% of your retail drug costs until you reach your deductible amount (for instance, the 2021 standard initial deductible

 (2) The Initial Coverage Phase

-is where you and your Medicare Part D plan will share in the cost
+is when you and your Medicare Part D plan will share in the cost

 of your medication purchases based on your plan's cost-sharing